The Boss Baby: Home media

 20th Century Fox Home Entertainment released The Boss Baby for digital download on July 4, 2017, and on DVD, Blu-ray, Blu-ray 3D and Ultra HD Blu-ray on July 25.
 Physical copies contain a short film, The Boss Baby and Tim's Treasure Hunt Through Time.
 The film was also released in a 2-movie pack alongside its sequel The Boss Baby: Family Business on DVD and Blu-ray by Universal Pictures Home Entertainment in 2021.

 Reception

 Box office

 The Boss Baby grossed $175 million in the United States and Canada and $353 million in other territories, for a worldwide total of $528 million.

-The film was released with Ghost in the Shell and The Zookeeper's Wife on March 31, 2017.
+The film was released with Ghost in the Shell (which was produced by DreamWorks Animation's former parent company) and The Zookeeper's Wife on March 31, 2017.
 The Boss Baby grossed $15.5 million on its first day, including $1.5 million from Thursday night previews.
 The film then earned $50 million from 3,773 theaters during its opening weekend.
 Its second weekend earnings dropped by 47% to $26.3 million, and followed by another $15.9 million the third weekend.
 The Boss Baby completed its theatrical run in the United States and Canada on November 2, 2017.